 Our Board Certified art therapist will help guide you in your creative process using various artistic media and techniques.
 Art projects are based on individual needs and preferences.
 You do not have to be a talented artist to participate.
 No prior experience is necessary.
 Regardless of your diagnosis, treatment or stage of cancer, all University of Michigan Rogel Cancer Center patients are welcome to participate in our art therapy program.

 Being creative can provide a safe and gratifying way to explore difficult experiences and emotions such as fear, sadness, frustration, and anxiety.
 Using the creative arts can also be a way to express intention, gratitude, love and hope.

-- Enhances coping skills and resilience
+- Develops coping skills

-- Increases self-awareness and self-esteem
+- Increases self-awareness and mindfulness

 - Improves quality of life

 Whether you’re a beginning, growing or experienced artist, you can choose from a variety of materials, techniques and tools to get your ideas flowing: